xmtp/xmtp-dot-org/docs/faq.md

 Yes, you will be able to run a node.

 XMTP Labs is working toward a phased decentralization of the network.
-To learn more, see [Decentralizing XMTP, a minimum viable proposal ](https://community.xmtp.org/t/decentralizing-xmtp-a-minimum-viable-proposal/510).
+To learn more, see [Decentralizing XMTP, a minimum viable proposal](https://community.xmtp.org/t/decentralizing-xmtp-a-minimum-viable-proposal/510).

 ### What is the relationship between Waku and XMTP?